ShouWenWang-Lab/shouwenwang-lab.github.io/research/index.md

   width="100%"
 %}

-We are also excited to extend our efforts to predict and understand cell fate choice under perturbation and disease, especially using lineage tracing approaches.
+We are also actively developing new lineage tracing methods that could have broad impact in future studies.
 Please check out our [publications](/publications).
 We also welcome talented and highly motivated individuals to [join our team](/join-us)!